-The Employment Equity Report of HGDM was completed in the 201/16 reporting period which started on the 01st October 2016 to the 30 September 2017.
-After completing the report, it was submitted to the Department of Labour before the due date of 15 January 2018.
+The Harry Gwala District Municipality reviewed and approved its Employment Equity Plan in February 2018.
+The Employment Equity Report of HGDM was completed in the 2018/19 reporting period which started on the 01st October 2017 to the 30 September 2018.
+After completing the report, it was submitted to the Department of Labour before the due date of 15 January 2019.